These are the rules governing driving in France, including important recent changes to the law.

 It is prohibited to use a mobile phone / cell phone while driving, and you could incur a spot fine and penalty points.
-Hands-free models have been exempt from this rule, though that is shortly about to change (see News, above).
+This now applies both to hand-held phones and those using earpieces.

 When parking on the street, you should not position the car facing oncoming traffic; this is illegal.

-Finally, there should be no television, video, DVD equipment or anything similar which might distract the driver's attention in the car within his or her eyeline.
-Bonne route!
+There should be no television, video, DVD equipment or anything similar which might distract the driver's attention in the car within his or her eyeline.